Tim Skold: Shotgun Messiah

-Signed by Cliff Cultreri at Relativity Records, Kingpin changed their name to Shotgun Messiah (due to a San Francisco-based band holding the rights to the name Kingpin), remixed and re-packaged Welcome To Bop City as a self-titled album, and released it as their international debut in 1989.
+Signed by Cliff Cultreri at Relativity Records, Kingpin changed their name to Shotgun Messiah due to a San Francisco-based act holding the rights to the band name.
+The band remixed and re-packaged Welcome To Bop City as a self-titled album and released it as their international debut in 1989.
+The album would go on to sell almost 500,000 copies and reached top 100 on the Billboard charts.
+The music videos for the singles "Don't Care 'Bout Nothin'" and "Shout It Out" regularly featured on MTV's Headbanger's Ball.

-After having MTV smash hits such as "Don't Care 'Bout Nothin'" and "Shout It Out", whilst the band was in progress of making a follow-up to their debut self-titled album, Zan was let go.
-They hired a new bassist, Bobby Lycon, from New York City, and on Cody's suggestion, Tim Tim switched to lead vocals.
-At this time, Tim Tim, whose role was now frontman, went by the name Tim Skold.
-They released Second Coming in October 1991, which was enthusiastically received by the media and was their most successful album to date.
+Whilst the band was in the process of making a follow-up to their debut self-titled album, singer Zan was let go.
+On Cody's suggestion, Skold switched to lead vocals and the members hired a new bassist, Bobby Lycon from New York City.
+The band released their second album, Second Coming, in October 1991 to rave reviews.
 The album featured two singles, "Heartbreak Blvd." and "Living Without You".

-November 1992 saw the release of the five-track EP I Want More, which featured two new punk cover tracks and the re-recorded "Babylon" punk cover, along with the re-recorded "I Want More" edit and an acoustic version of "Nobody's Home", all three from their previous album Second Coming.
+In November 1992, Shotgun Messiah released the five-track EP I Want More, which featured two new punk cover tracks and a re-recorded "Babylon" punk cover, along with a re-recorded "I Want More" edit and an acoustic version of "Nobody's Home", all three from their previous album Second Coming.
 Soon after came the departure of Stixx and Lycon.

-Still under contract with Relativity Records, Skold and Cody returned to Sweden for the recording of the third Shotgun Messiah album, Violent New Breed, which leaned towards the industrial end of heavy metal.
-The album was released in September 1993 and is now considered a cult classic due to the "before its time" incorporation of industrial influences.
-However, at the time of release, it received mixed reviews and continued public indifference, which eventually convinced Skold and Cody to end the band, leading Skold to embark on his solo project, Skold.
+Still under contract with Relativity Records, Skold and Cody returned to Sweden for the recording of the third Shotgun Messiah album, Violent New Breed, which leaned towards the industrial end of the heavy metal genre.
+The album was released in September 1993 to mixed reviews and continued public indifference due to the popularity of the grunge genre, which eventually convinced Skold and Cody to end the band, leading Skold to embark on an eponymous solo project.